open-AIMS/NEC-estimation/README.md

 ?write.jags.NECmod for the currently available x and y data types.

-This project started with an implementation of the NEC model based on that described in \[@Fox2010\].
+This project started with an implementation of the NEC model based on that described in (Fox 2010).
 That package has been further generalised to allow a large range of response variables to be modelled using the appropriate statistical distribution, and the current implementation supports gaussian, poisson, binomial, gamma, negbin and beta response data.
 We have further added a range of alternative NEC model types, as well as a range of typically used concentration-response models (such as 4-parameter logistic and weibull models) that have no NEC ‘step’ function but simply model response as a smooth function of concentration.

 Models can be fit directly using fit.jagsNEC, or alternatively using the